vtex-apps/store-header/docs/README.md

   },
 ```

-Remember that the number of `header-row`s *should meet your business needs, determining how many Header lines you want to apply to your store.*
+:warning: *In the example above, we configured 4 different levels for `header-layout.desktop`.
+It will thus be possible to replicate the Header displayed above sheltering the telemarketing functionalities (when activated), a notification, links to pages and every other blocks, such as Logo, Menu, etc. **Remember that the number of `header-row`s should meet your business needs**, determining how many Header lines you want to apply to your store.*

-4. Configure each of the `header-row`s , applying props and declaring the blocks for each line.
+5. Configure each of the `header-row`s , applying props and declaring the desired store blocks for each line.
 To correctly structure your Header, you should check the [documentation](https://vtex.io/docs/components/all) for each of the desired blocks.
 The most commonly used are [Logo](https://vtex.io/docs/components/all/vtex.store-components/logo), [Minicart](https://vtex.io/docs/components/all/vtex.minicart/) and [Menu](https://vtex.io/docs/components/all/vtex.menu/).

-In the example below, we're configured the `header-row#1-desktop` as [Telemarketing](https://vtex.io/docs/components/all/vtex.telemarketing/):
+In the example below, we will configure the `header-row#1-desktop` as [Telemarketing](https://vtex.io/docs/components/all/vtex.telemarketing/):

 ```json
 "header-row#1-desktop": {